Asimov's Science Fiction: Publication history

-In February 1976, Isaac Asimov visited the offices of Davis Publications to drop off a story he was submitting to Ellery Queen's Mystery Magazine.
+In February 1976, Isaac Asimov visited the offices of Davis Publications in New York to drop off a story he was submitting to Ellery Queen's Mystery Magazine.
 Joel Davis, the publisher, had recently acquired Alfred Hitchcock's Mystery Magazine, and was interested in adding new fiction magazines to his list.
-One of his employees had told him how much their children had enjoyed a Star Trek convention they'd attended, so Davis took the opportunity to talk to Asimov about a new science fiction (sf) title.
-Davis wanted to use Asimov's name as part of the magazine's title.
-Asimov was concerned about the potential impact on the two of the major sf magazines of the day, Analog Science Fiction/Science Fact, and The Magazine of Fantasy & Science Fiction (F&SF), both of which were edited by friends of his, Ben Bova and Ed Ferman.
+One of his employees had gone to a Star Trek convention with their children, and had told Davis how much the children had enjoyed it.
+This prompted Davis to talk to Asimov about a new science fiction magazine, and Davis asked Asimov if he could use his name as part of the magazine's title.
+Asimov was concerned about the potential impact on two of the major science fiction magazines of the day, Analog Science Fiction/Science Fact, and The Magazine of Fantasy & Science Fiction (F&SF), both of which were edited by friends of his, Ben Bova and Ed Ferman.
 Davis argued that a new magazine would be good for the field, and Bova and Ferman both told Asimov that they agreed with Davis.
 Asimov agreed to go ahead with the plan on condition that he did not act as editor.
-Asimov wrote a regular science column for F&SF, which he continued, but Davis asked him not to submit fiction to any other magazines.
+Asimov wrote a regular science column for F&SF, which he continued, but Davis asked him not to submit fiction to competing magazines.

 George Scithers was soon hired to fill the editorial role, with Gardner Dozois as associate editor; Dozois only stayed a year, as he and Scithers did not agree on what kind of stories should be accepted.
 Davis initially committed to three quarterly issues, the first of which was dated Spring 1977, and appeared on December 16, 1976.
-It was immediately successful, with circulation of 108,843 for the first year, a little higher than Analog's.
-Circulation was helped by the distribution network that Davis Publications already had access to for its existing magazines, with robust newsstand distribution and some existing readers who subscribed to Asimov's.
-Paperback anthologies of stories from the magazine were assembled, starting at the end of 1977, these were profitable and also attracted new readers.
+The magazine was immediately successful, circulation reaching 108,843 for the first year, a little higher than Analog's.
+Circulation was helped by the distribution network that Davis Publications already had access to for its existing magazines, with robust newsstand distribution.
+Paperback anthologies of stories from the magazine were assembled, starting at the end of 1977; these were profitable and also attracted new readers.
 The magazine's success persuaded Davis to move to a bimonthly schedule for 1978, and to monthly starting with the January 1979 issue.
-Davis also decided to launch a second magazine, Asimov's SF Adventure Magazine, targeted to a younger audience.
+Davis decided to launch a second magazine, Asimov's SF Adventure Magazine, targeted to a younger audience.
 The first issue was dated Fall 1978.
 Four quarterly issues appeared, but sales were weak, and a planned fifth issue never appeared.
-Davis also began planning to acquire Analog from Condé Nast.
-This took longer to achieve, but in early 1980 the deal was completed, and Analog and Asimov's become stable-mates at Davis Publications.